 Incident reports are discoverable.
 However, your investigation and analysis, when part of your quality improvement and peer review process, is protected.
-Consider how you record your investigation and analysis and separate the investigation and analysis from the incident report which contains only the facts.
+Consider how you record your investigation and analysis and separate the investigation and analysis from the incident report which contains only the brief facts of what occurred.

 Have the governing body chair initial and date the review of the risk management quarterly report.
 Or, if the governing body meets each quarter, note the review of the report in the governing body minutes and attach the report to governing body minutes.

 Periodically audit performance.